codingMustache/codingMustache/README.md

 ## Joke of the Day

-I've got a joke about vegetables for you... but it's a bit corny.
+What is the least spoken language in the world?
+Sign Language

 ## Daily Trivia

-The C programming language was created by this American computer scientist.
+What was the name given to Android 4.3?
- 1. al-Khwārizmī
+ 1. Froyo
- 2. Tim Berners Lee
+ 2. Nutella
- 3. Willis Ware
+ 3. Lollipop
- 4. Dennis Ritchie
+ 4. Jelly Bean

 <details>
   <summary>Answer</summary>
-  Dennis Ritchie
+  Jelly Bean
 </details>